anuragranj/spynet/README.md

 -L1 models/modelL1_3.t7 -L2 models/modelL2_3.t7 \
 -retrain models/modelL2_3.t7
 ```
+<a name="end2end"></a>
+## End2End SPyNet
+The end-to-end version of SPyNet is easily trainable and is available at [anuragranj/end2end-spynet](https://github.com/anuragranj/end2end-spynet).

 <a name="flowUtils"></a>
 ## Optical Flow Utilities
 We provide `flowExtensions.lua` containing various functions to make your life easier with optical flow while using Torch/Lua.
 You can just copy this file into your project directory and use if off the shelf.